Updated November 21, 2025.

 Can you feel the dread setting in?

-But imagine this: after my career transition, I don’t get the Sunday Scaries anymore.
+Since my career transition, I don’t get the Sunday Scaries anymore.

 I never thought it was possible, but here I am.
 And I want more people to know it’s possible, too: